FAITH

 “Will we succumb tot he false peace of looking away?” he asked, saying the call to day is to remember King’s true vision.

-She noted the similarities of current times to the time King lived in, where the country is seeing strong divisions and protests.
+She noted the similarities of current times to the time King lived in, where the country is seeing strong divisions and protests, rooted in concerns about inflation, the cost of living, the national debt, social and political divisions, threats to democracy, racism, cultural clashes, immigration and border security and health care.

 Becknell put it in perhaps the simplest terms, quoting King, the man of the evening: “We can come together as brothers and sisters or perish as fools."